 |Sub Category 1 to 3|

 This is the company that supplies your shop with the item.
-You might have multiple vendors for a single item, but you will always have one manufacturer.
+You might have multiple vendors for a single item, but you will always have one brand.

 Example: I buy Pepsi-Cola from Costco, Trader Joe's, Provigo, and Loblaws.
-In this case, "Pepsi-Cola" is the manufacturer, but "Costco", "Trader Joe's", "Provigo", and "Loblaws" are the vendors.
+In this case, "Pepsi-Cola" is the brand, but "Costco", "Trader Joe's", "Provigo", and "Loblaws" are the vendors.